SilTada/Yesplan/README.md

 ## Load

-load.php will load load all files in the lib-folder.
+load.php will perform a require_once for all necessary files in the lib-folder.